-Finally, and to get back to the original titled question, in this reflection we indeed could be all NPCs in a hypothetical simulation originated from upper dimension.
-Just like in a famous Zero-Player game invented by John Horton Conway, mathematician from Princeton University, a simulated three-dimensional world can only be a setup, created with an initial state and left to evolve on its own.
+Finally, and to get back to the original titled question, in this reflection we indeed could be all NPCs in a hypothetical simulation originated from the upper dimension.
+Just like in a famous Zero-Player game invented by John Horton Conway, a mathematician from Princeton University, a simulated three-dimensional world can only be a setup, created with an initial state and left to evolve on its own.
 Just like we culture bacterial colonies in a Petri dish.
 Or it can be a more complex setup with added life forms driven by conscious artificial entities or even by 'real' people from the upper dimension.
-For the question why would such simulation be created in the first place, there is no good answer.
+For the question why would such a simulation be created in the first place, there is no good answer.
 The reality of a fourth (or fifth, sixth, etc) dimension would be something we couldn't be able to fathom right away.
 Or at all.
-Nevertheless I though about one simple reason and embedded it in the 'Revelation of Life', but if you are eager to read it, please watch a 'Game of Life' first, a short film that precedes it.
+Nevertheless, I thought about one simple reason and embedded it in the 'Revelation of Life', but if you are eager to read it, please watch a 'Game of Life' first, a short film that precedes it.

 Game of Life (Simulation story, prequel)